rode-lim/Get_Next_Line/README.md

 ```
 Now we give 'get_line' a new value.
 The value we are going to give is the results of a function that we have yet to create.
-That function is going to read lines, therefore it's name "read_line".
+That function is going to read lines, therefore it's name `read_line`.
 We must give the function, the `fd`, the `buffer` and `hold`.
 ```
 get_line = read_line(fd, buffer, hold);